Finding Strength Post-Trauma with Mixed Martial Arts

 A common symptom associated with traumatic experiences is dissociation, becoming disconnected and out of touch with the present moment.
 MMA encourages individuals to stay present.
 The sport also incorporates grounding exercises, such as meditation and deep breathing, all helpful when coping with dissociation.
 Emphasizing the mind-body connection can help bring awareness back to the present moment.

-Siminoff has taken his passion of MMA internationally where he has created a program called Enhanced Resilience Training (ERT) and offers MMA training to those with mental health conditions.
+Siminoff has taken his passion of martial arts internationally, creating a program called Enhanced Resilience Training (ERT) which is based on Taekwondo and rooted in Polyvagal theory.
+He offers training to those with mental health conditions.
 In one of his largest ERT programs, Siminoff held a training that included up to 420 genocide widows in Rwanda from 2021-2022.
 He intends to offer the program to marginalized populations in Canada, such as the Indigenous people and those who have experienced domestic abuse.

 -Jasleen Ghuman, Contributing Writer